Sources of Information

 'Le Karst de la Dent de Crolles' by Bruno Talour

-This splendid 26 page booklet is in essence a guided walk around Dent de Crolles visiting a dozen points of karst interest en route.
+This splendid 26-page booklet is in essence a guided walk around Dent de Crolles visiting a dozen points of karst interest en route.
 It starts in Perquelin, and goes past the Fontaine Noire up the Sentier du Colonel to the plateau.
 It then visits Gouffre Thérèse, the summit, P40, and descends via the Trou du Glaz and Grotte du Guiers Mort.
-It passes close to the more recent entrances of Gouffre Bob Vouay and Gouffre Pulpite which can also be easily visited.
-It provides a splendid introduction to the geography and geology of the area, and is available for downloading here (3.8 MB).
+The route passes close to the more recent entrances of Gouffre Bob Vouay and Gouffre Pulpite which can also be easily visited.
+The booklet provides a splendid introduction to the geography and geology of the area, and is available for downloading here (3.8 MB).

 'Subterranean Climbers' by Pierre Chevalier

 First published in 1948 as 'Escalades Souterraines', and re-published in an English translation in 1951, this is a strong candidate for being the best ever caving book.
-It describes the explorations in the Réseau de la Dent de Crolles undertaken between 1935 and 1947 by Chevalier and his team (which included Fernand Petzl) which resulted in the linking together of Grotte du Guiers Mort, Trou du Glaz, P40, and Grotte Annette Bouchacourt, as well as the establishment of a world depth record.
+It describes the explorations in the Réseau de la Dent de Crolles undertaken between 1935 and 1947 by Chevalier and his team (which included Fernand Petzl) which resulted in the linking together of Grotte du Guiers Mort, Trou du Glaz, P40, and Grotte Annette Bouchacourt, as well as the establishment of a world depth record which stood from 1944 to 1953.
 Many of the explorations were undertaken during the war under incredibly difficult conditions, and pioneered the use of single rope and maypoling techniques in caves.
-Although Chevalier completed his explorations when only 17 km of passages were known compared with the 60 km known today, the book is an inspiration, and when one spots the signatures of some of those great cavers in the cave at their break-through points, one gets a frisson of history.
+Although Chevalier completed his explorations when only 17 km of passages were known compared with the 60 km known today, the book is an inspiration, and when one spots the signatures of some of those great cavers at their break-through points, one experiences a frisson of history.
 Some of the team were later involved in the Gouffre Berger explorations.